verrazzano/docs/content/en/docs/setup/install/mc-install/advanced/multicluster-no-rancher.md

 ---
-title: "Install Multicluster Verrazzano without Rancher"
+title: "Install Multicluster Verrazzano Without Rancher"
 description: "How to set up a multicluster Verrazzano environment when Rancher is disabled"
 weight: 3
 draft: false